hbkworld/streaming-spec/complex_types.md

 - `classes`: The distribution classes are desribed here.
 This equals very much the linear implicit axis rule!
 - `classes/valueType`: Type of counter
 - `classes/count`: Number of distributaion classes
+- `classes/implicitRule`: This histogram follows an implicit linear rule.
+Other rules are also possible.
-- `classes/delta`: Width of each distribution class
+- `classes/linear/delta`: Width of each distribution class
-- `classes/start`: First distribution class starts here
+- `classes/linear/start`: First distribution class starts here